muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 --interp CHOICE     Set the interpolation to use when reslicing.
 Choices are linear (default), nearest, cubic, and sinc

--g, --degibbs       Corrects Gibb’s ringing
+-g, --degibbs       Corrects Gibbs ringing

 -u, --undistort     Undistorts image using a suite of EPI distortion correction, eddy current correction, and co-registration.
 Does not run EPI correction if reverse phase encoding DWI is absent.